dpa99c/cordova-plugin-gemini-x-example/README.md

 ### Streaming text-only interactions

-- Select the "Pro" model for text-only interactions, then press "Init Model".
+- Select the "1.0 Pro", "1.5 Pro" or "1.5 Flash" models for text-only interactions, then press "Init Model".
 - Check the "Stream response" checkbox.
 - Type some text into the text box to send to the Gemini model.
 - Press "Send message" to send the text to the Gemini model.